tensorflow/recommenders-addons/README.md

 ## Installation
 #### Stable Builds
-TensorFlow Recommenders-Addons is available on PyPI for Linux, macOS, and Windows.
+TensorFlow Recommenders-Addons is available on PyPI for Linux, macOS.
 To install the latest version, run the following:
 ```
 pip install tensorflow-recommenders-addons